doctrine-extensions/DoctrineExtensions/doc/reference_integrity.md

 - ODM only
 - ReferenceOne and ReferenceMany support
 - 'nullify', 'pull' and 'restrict' support
-- Attribute, Annotation and Yaml mapping support for extensions
+- Attribute and Annotation mapping support for extensions

 This article will cover the basic installation and functionality of **ReferenceIntegrity** behavior